Mullingar Town Park

 Mullingar Town Park is a public park situated in the centre of Mullingar, a town in County Westmeath, Ireland.
 Originally opened in the 1960s, the park includes several playgrounds, a swimming pool and a large pond near the centre.
+Annebrook House Hotel is located within the park.

 In July 2016, the park became one of 22 public spaces in Ireland to be awarded a Green Flag.
 Also in 2016, it was announced that there would be high-speed WiFi available throughout the park.